vdods/lvd/README.md

     isn't invoked.
 Could potentially also return a no-op `std::ostream` which ignores all input, and ideally the optimizer will figure this out and not bother calling the stuff.
 -   All the `req` functions should accept lambdas via `std::function` for their parameter description and message so that that code isn't run unless the requirement condition fails.
+Otherwise that string is getting made regardless of if the condition fails.
+Generally, make the `req` checks as fast as possible.
 -   Probably should take out the `const` from `P_ const &` in `not_null.hpp`:

         // Conversion operator to the underlying pointed-at value.
 Note that this is only a reasonable